jancarloviray/blog/_posts/2015-02-10-install-docker-in-mac-osx.md

 comments: True
 ---

-[Docker](https://www.docker.com/) has been one of the technologies I have recently been watching.
+[Docker](https://www.docker.com/) is one of the "disruptive" technologies I have recently been watching.
 It is a great new paradigm for devops and deployment.
 I believe the future is on containers.
 Here's a quick intro on installing it on your Mac OSX machine.

 ## Using Docker in Mac OSX